welovewordpress/SublimeHtmlTidy/README.md

 `{ "keys": ["ctrl+alt+t"], "command": "html_tidy"}`

-## Known Issues
+## Requirements

-At this time, the plugin will only work on OS X and Linux since it depends on /usr/bin/php.
-This will be adapted for Windows shortly.
+On OS X and Linux you need to habe PHP5 installed at `/usr/bin/php`.
+This should be the case at nearly every modern system.

+On Windows you need to have PHP5 installed somewhere where HtmlTidy can find it, i.e. in your `PATH`.
+If you can run `php.exe -v` from the windows command line, all should be fine.
+If not, and you are sure you have PHP installed, please contact me or file an issue.

 ## Install